Seminole Wars: Consequences

 There were international repercussions to Jackson's actions.
 Secretary of State John Quincy Adams had just started negotiations with Spain for the purchase of Florida.
 Spain protested the invasion and seizure of West Florida and suspended the negotiations.
-Spain did not have the means to retaliate against the United States or regain West Florida by force, so Adams let the Spanish officials protest, then issued a letter (with 72 supporting documents) claiming that the United States was defending her national interests against the British, Spanish, and Indians.
+Spain did not have the means to retaliate against the United States or regain West Florida by force, so Adams let the Spanish officials protest, then issued a letter (with 72 supporting documents) claiming that the United States was defending her national interests against the British, Spanish and Native Americans.
 In the letter he also apologized for the seizure of West Florida, said that it had not been American policy to seize Spanish territory, and offered to give St. Marks and Pensacola back to Spain.
+This notably did not include the return of Fort Gadsden.

+The British government protested the execution of two of its subjects who had never entered United States territory.
+A number of British commentators discussed the possibility of demanding reparations and taking reprisals.
+At the end, Britain refused to risk another war with the United States due to a variety of factors, including the increasing importance of British trade with the United States, particularly in grain and cotton.
+British foreign secretary Lord Castlereagh chose not to let the incident interfere with the warming relations between the two countries, and continued on with plans for the Anglo-American Convention of 1818.